 SUPPORT BLUMENTHAL PERFORMING ARTS

-Help us sustain the vibrancy, quality and diversity of our programs.
+Help sustain the vibrancy, quality, and diversity of our organization.

 Please consider making a tax-deductible contribution to Blumenthal Performing.
 With your support we will move forward and continue to be gathering place for all and deliver on our mission of enriching our community through the arts.

 The Federal CARES Act Includes Charitable Giving Tax Break for Donors

 The CARES (Coronavirus Aid, Relief and Economic Security) Act includes added financial incentive for community members who want to make donations in support of local efforts to combat the near- and long-term effects of the pandemic on our community.
 A universal tax break for charitable donations was included in the stimulus package and will go into effect for the 2020 tax year.

 - Donors who take the standard deduction may also take an “above-the-line” deduction for up to $300 in charitable donations given in 2020.
 This effectively allows a limited charitable deduction to taxpayers claiming the standard deduction.
 For example, if you take the standard deduction and give $300 to charity, you will get a $300 tax break in addition to the standard deduction.

 - For donors who itemize deductions, the limit on charitable deductions – generally 60% of modified adjusted gross income – doesn’t apply to qualifying cash contributions to public charities in 2020; instead the CARES Act allows taxpayers to claim a tax deduction of up to 100% of your Adjusted Gross Income for contributions to qualifying charities.